Barbara Popović: Junior Eurovision Song Contest 2013

 In 2013, Macedonian Radio Television (MRT) decided to return to the Junior Eurovision after a two-year gap.
 Barbara Popović was chosen by the organizer, i.e. MRT, at an internal audition, there was no public selection process.

 The song she performed at the Junior Eurovision contest was called "Ohrid i Muzika" ("Ohrid and Music").
 It was written by Popović herself, with composer Kire Kostov helping with music and arrangement and Ognem Nedelkovski helping with lyrics.
 The song was inspired by an excursion trip to the ancient Macedonian town of Ohrid.
 As Popović revealed, the lyrics were dedicated to a boy from the Netherlands, and the song narrated the story of the "awakening of first love in her teenage heart".
 The lyrics went like this: "I speak not a single word of Dutch, but your eyes are so warm...
 In my homeland everybody sings and dances.
 Don't be silly, join us.
 Give me your hand, you will love this music more than love!...
 With this song I'm crossing borders in an instant."

 On stage, Popović was accompanied by their dancers from the dance studio Eureka.
 One of them (the blond girl) was Sara Kastratović, 13-year-old daughter of Zoran and Indira Kastratović, coaches of the women's handball team Vardar SCBT, who didn't even think to follow up her parents' profession and pursues her passion for hip hop.

 According to Rede Spasovski, the chief of the Macedonian delegation, the initial reaction to Popović's rehearsals was positive.

-Despite the positive expectations, in the final Macedonia placed last out of the 12 countries, with 19 points (12 of which are given to all participants at the start of the voting regardless of how well they did).
+Despite the positive expectations, in the final.
+North Macedonia placed last out of the 12 countries, with 19 points (12 of which are given to all participants at the start of the voting regardless of how well they did).
 Moldova, who took the penultimate place, received 41 points.

 The result was dubbed "catastrophic".
 It was reported that Macedonian Radio Television (MRT) was "seriously considering" to withdraw from the contest in the future.
 The artistic director of the Macedonian Junior Eurovision team, Ljupcho Mirkovski, defended the internal decision to send Popović without holding a national selection, saying that Popović was musically talented, and attributed her bad performance to stage fright.
 "Internal selection may not be the best solution, but this year we 'joined the dance' a little bit too late, so there was no better solution that this.
 Barbara is a musical child and certainly could sing better, but stage fright has done its job.
 Not all children are immune to public performance," said he in an interview.
 He also stated that he didn't find it strange that the countries of the former Soviet Union didn't help Popović to place higher because in a song contest songs matter more than relationship between countries.
 As for the states of the former Yugoslavia, North Macedonia was the only former Yugoslav republic competing that year.